neilgee/bootstrap-conditional/README.md

 ### Changelog

+1.3.1 - 09/03/21
+- Add check for Bootstrap variable to be equal to none

 1.3.0 - 07/03/21
 - Add Bootstrap version 5 as option
 - Include JS for tooltips and popovers for BS5 when PopperJS is selected